-- People with confirmed microalbuminuria should be treated with an ACE inhibitor or an ARB whether or not hypertension is present. - Good glycaemic control in patients with CKD and diabetes is essential to prevent or delay the progression of diabetic nephropathy, and to reduce cardiovascular risk. - Jardiance (SGLT2i) is funded for patients with renal complications and eGFR >30 mL/min. - An HbA1c 53 mmol/mol is generally a target for patients with CKD and diabetes.
-However, if there is an increased risk of hypoglycaemia, older patients living alone, comorbidities or limited life expectancy, a target HbA1c > 53 mmol may be more appropriate.
-This should be decided with patients using a shared decision-making approach. - In patients with advanced stage 4 and stage 5 CKD the risk of hypoglycaemia is also clinically relevant, and less intensive glycaemic control but with close monitoring is often required.
-The maximum dose of metformin in patients with an eGFR < 60 is metformin 1 gram daily.
-Metformin should be avoided altogether in patients with an eGFR < 15 except under the close supervision of a nephrologist.
+- People with confirmed microalbuminuria should be treated with an ACE inhibitor or an ARB whether or not hypertension is present. - Good glycaemic control in patients with CKD and diabetes is essential to prevent or delay the progression of diabetic nephropathy, and to reduce cardiovascular risk. - Empagliflozin (Jardiance) is the preferred second line therapy and funded for patients with renal complications and eGFR ≥20 mL/min. - Dulaglutide (Trulicity) would be the next preferred therapy if empagliflozin is not tolerated, and can be used down to eGFR ≥15 mL/min. - An HbA1c ≤53 mmol/mol is generally a target for patients with CKD and diabetes.
+However, there is an increased risk of hypoglycaemia with insulin or a sulphonylurea for older patients living alone, those with comorbidities or limited life expectancy, and a target HbA1c ≥ 53 mmol may be more appropriate.
+This should be decided with patients using a shared decision-making approach. - In patients with advanced stage 4 and stage 5 CKD the risk of hypoglycaemia with insulin or sulphonylurea use is also clinically relevant, and less intensive glycaemic control but with close monitoring is often required. - KDIGO guidelines now recommend that a Metformin dose of 2g per day is safe when the eGFR is ≥45 mL/min.
+Metformin should be avoided altogether in patients with an eGFR ≤15 except under the close supervision of a nephrologist.